(702) 676-1899 charlestonblvd@rtcsnv.com

 What is the Charleston Alternatives Analysis?

-It is a process to study transformative transportation investment on Charleston Blvd.
-The study is an effort by the Regional Transportation Commission (RTC) of Southern Nevada and the City of Las Vegas to improve the travel experience along Charleston Boulevard.
+The Charleston Boulevard Alternatives Analysis is a transportation study focused on identifying transformative transportation improvements along Charleston Boulevard.
+Led by the Regional Transportation Commission (RTC) of Southern Nevada, in collaboration with the City of Las Vegas and the Nevada Department of Transportation (NDOT), the goal is to improve the travel experience along Charleston Boulevard.
 This project will introduce faster, safer, and more reliable transportation options while enhancing safety and accessibility for everyone traveling along the corridor.
+Multiple long-range plans, including the City of Las Vegas 2050 Master Plan and the RTC’s On Board Mobility Plan, have recommended Charleston Boulevard as a key corridor for improved safety and additional mobility options, serving both residents and visitors across the valley.

 Why is Charleston Boulevard the focus of this project?